pschmitt52/heytutor-zachary/01-Cybersecurity-101/Security-101 HW/Unsolved/Readme.md

 Congratulations on completing the first week of your cybersecurity program!

-Throughout the week, we looked at maps and visualizations to get a taste of the cyber threat landscape in real-time.
-While threat maps are fun, they are generally considered by cybersecurity professionals as visual eye candy and not a definitive representation of the threat landscape.
-Instead, most security professionals turn to prominent **reports**, **blogs**, and **research papers** to stay up to date on the field.
+We covered _a lot_ this week, especially in the Security Challenge activities.
+It begs the question: how do security professionals stay informed and updated on the threats, defenses, and infosec information necessary to be effective in the field?
+The answer is by reading and staying up to date on prominent **reports**, **blogs**, and **research papers**.

 - In your first homework, you will read through four prominent security reports and answer questions in order to get a basic understanding of the market.
 These reports contain a lot of information and some of the language might feel esoteric.